Sergei1984/leetcode/readme.md

 We should do x replacement, where x = width_of_square - 1.
 After that we have our square (I called it level) rotated.

+## Problem 88.
+Merge sorted list (into new array) (Easy)

+Pretty easy if we merge starting from the end of lists to avoid overwriting.